Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 - Note: Update 24 was never pushed so it is overwritten with Update 25

-- Fixed certification, was searching for encrypted pdf that doesnt exist
+- Fixed certification, was searching for encrypted pdf that doesnt exist yet due to pyPDF2 not installed for generation

 - Greatly improved runtime
     - Troubleshoot --> removeKeyWord was main cause so optimizing this reduced runtime greatly